Taiwo1105/CultureRevive/README.md

 Reference Image Library: Navigate to Assets/ARResources/ImageLibrary to add or view the artifact trigger images.

+Download apk from play store or it can be sent to your device for a direct installation to the device

+Once installed, run the app and start to scan the trigger images which will be given to you to see the 3d models of ancient arifacts of different cultures/tribes.

 Deployment Plan

 Alpha Testing (Internal): Deploy to local devices via Unity's Build and Run to test tracking stability and audio latency.